Hairer-Quastel universality in non-stationarity via energy solution theory: Introduction

-The constant $C$ is independent of all other parameters in this statement.
-The constant $\kappa=\kappa(\e,\mathbf{h})$ depends only on the modulus of continuity of $\mathbf{h}(0,\cdot)$ and $\e$.
-For example, if $\mathbf{h}(0,\cdot)$ is Holder continuous, then $\kappa(\e,\mathbf{h})$ would depend only on the Holder norm of $\mathbf{h}(0,\cdot)$ and on $\e$.
-We emphasize the upper bounds in \eqref{eq:KPZ2} vanish if we take $\t\to\infty$ then $\e\to0$. \end{theorem} Theorem \ref{theorem:KPZ2} builds on the spectral gap of \cite{GP20}, first by improving it to a log-Sobolev inequality (LSI) via relatively straightforward considerations.
-Indeed, if $\grad\mathbf{h}(0,\cdot)$ has a measure with an $\mathscr{L}^{2}$-Radon-Nikodym derivative with respect to white noise measure, then $\kappa$ equal to the $\mathscr{L}^{2}$-norm of said Radon-Nikodym derivative and $\e=0$ in \eqref{eq:KPZ2} would be okay.
+Theorem \ref{theorem:KPZ2} builds on the spectral gap of \cite{GP20}, first by improving to a log-Sobolev inequality (LSI) via relatively straightforward considerations.
+Indeed, if $\grad\mathbf{h}(0,\cdot)$ has a measure with an $\mathscr{L}^{2}$-Radon-Nikodym derivative with respect to white noise measure, then $\kappa$ {equals the} $\mathscr{L}^{2}$-norm of said Radon-Nikodym derivative and $\e=0$ in \eqref{eq:KPZ2} would be okay.
 The point is that having an $\mathscr{L}^{2}$-Radon-Nikodym derivative is an extremely strong condition that, although is satisfied for a ``dense" class of initial data, is not satisfied for ``generic" initial data to SBE.
-The Wasserstein estimate in \eqref{eq:KPZ2} then says to first approximate gradients of general continuous initial data with a member of the aforementioned dense class.
-As with Theorem \ref{theorem:KPZ1}, we then globally propagate this comparison, which will be done at the level of initial data.
+The Wasserstein bound in \eqref{eq:KPZ2} says to first approximate gradients of general continuous initial data by a member of the aforementioned dense class.
+As with Theorem \ref{theorem:KPZ1}, we then globally propagate this comparison.
 This will give the Wasserstein estimate in \eqref{eq:KPZ2}.
-Ultimately, Theorem \ref{theorem:KPZ2} says that the law of the Cole-Hopf solution to \eqref{eq:SBE} with initial data the gradient of any general continuous function is within $\e$ of a solution that is statistically close to white noise after long times via spectral gap/LSI, but the comparison with general data is in a different (Wasserstein) topology.
+Ultimately, Theorem \ref{theorem:KPZ2} says that the law of the Cole-Hopf solution to \eqref{eq:SBE} with initial data given by the (weak) derivative of any general continuous function is within $\e$ of a solution that is statistically close to white noise after long times via LSI, but the comparison with general data is in a different (Wasserstein) topology.